How Do I Use Amazon EKS With Amazon ElastiCache?

 Detailed Steps

-- Amazon VPC: A Virtual Private Cloud where our EKS and ElastiCache will reside.
+- Amazon VPC: Create a Virtual Private Cloud where both EKS and ElastiCache will reside.

-- Amazon EKS Cluster: The Kubernetes cluster where applications will run.
+- Amazon EKS Cluster: Set up the Kubernetes cluster to run your applications.

-- Amazon ElastiCache Cluster: A managed cache cluster that will support our applications in the EKS cluster.
+- Amazon ElastiCache Cluster: Establish a managed cache cluster to support your applications in the EKS cluster.

 import * as pulumi from "@pulumi/pulumi";